 Confused about whether to seal your asphalt driveway or parking lot?
 Many people are and we're here to separate the facts from the fiction.
 There are articles online stating it’s pointless to apply an asphalt sealer to your driveway.
 The articles are right about certain things in that it can be a bad idea if you seal your asphalt pavement the wrong way and or with the wrong product.
 The articles are wrong on most of the important facts about asphalt and sealers.
 One article in particular is from a national newspaper that if taken seriously by homeowners and or property owners could lead to huge unexpected and unwelcome financial expense.
-We will detail why we disagree with this article so that your asphalt paved surface doesn't wind up looking like the one in the above image.
+We will detail why we disagree with this article so that your asphalt driveway or parking lot doesn't wind up looking like the one in the above image.
 The author is trying to convince you that this is a normal appearance for asphalt paving.
 Let us assure you it is not.
 When was the last time you saw a road, runway or parking lot look like that?
 The asphalt on his driveway is 90% gone.
 It's technically a stone driveway now with just the barest amount of bitumen holding it together.
 Complete failure is not far away and in fact he states that his asphalt is cracking, caving and developing potholes in certain areas.
 But blames it on faulty base.
 We find it odd that he advises not to seal while stating that his asphalt has fully exposed aggregate and is now cracking and pot holing.
 Another simple way to look at it is that his and your asphalt did not look like that when it was newly applied, sealing it properly will keep it looking new.

 Should You Seal Asphalt Driveways And Parking Lots?